suhana118/Recipe-Finder-Web-App/README.md

 # Recipe Finder

-A simple and interactive Recipe Finder web application built using **HTML**, **CSS**, and **JavaScript**.
-This project allows users to search for recipes, browse through food cards, and view complete recipe details with a single click.
+Recipe Finder is a website built using HTML, CSS, and JavaScript that allows users to search for recipes using an external API.
+Users can browse recipe results, view food images, and open detailed recipe information including ingredients and instructions.

 ---